An Accurate EEGNet-based Motor-Imagery Brain-Computer Interface for Low-Power Edge Computing: Related work

 Another smaller, yet robust, \ac{cnn} architecture is EEGNet~\cite{Lawhern2018EEGNet:Interfaces}, which achieved the same accuracy as the winner of the BCI competition IV-2a on 4-class \ac{mi}~\cite{Tangermann2012ReviewIV.}.
 The main difference to Shallow ConvNet is that EEGNet uses fewer feature maps, spatial separable convolutions, and more pooling layers, which reduces the number of weights as well as the feature map sizes.
 Its flexibility and small size, however, comes at the cost of significantly lower accuracy, e.g., 67\% for 4-class \ac{mi}.
 Efforts have been made to modify EEGNet by changing the pooling layers and expanding the network achieving 72\% accuracy with subject-specific models~\cite{Uran2019ApplyingAnalysis_short}.

 Most of these models are evaluated remotely offline, without considering the possibility to bring the computation closer to the sensors, where the data is acquired.
 Few studies have shown embedded implementations using traditional \ac{mi}-\acp{bci} with separate feature extractors~\cite{McCrimmon2017PerformancePlatform, Condori2016EmbeddedHand, Belwafi2018AnSystems}, but, to the best of our knowledge, no previous work has demonstrated accurate embedded \ac{mi}-\ac{bci} on low-power \acp{mcu} using \acp{cnn}, which offers better accuracy at lower latency.
-In this paper, we propose a \ac{cnn} novel model based on EEGNet to perform \ac{mi} classification on Physionet dataset~\cite{goldberger2000physiobank}.
-Our proposed model improves the 4-class \ac{mi} accuracy by 5.48\% on average while reducing the memory footprint by a factor of 4.6$\times$ compared to the current \ac{soa} on this dataset.
+In this paper, we propose a \ac{cnn} model based on EEGNet to perform \ac{mi} classification on Physionet dataset~\cite{goldberger2000physiobank}.
+Our proposed model improves the 4-class \ac{mi} accuracy by 6.49\% in global validation while requiring two orders of magnitude less parameters and reducing the memory footprint during inference by a factor of 4.6$\times$ compared to the current \ac{soa} on this dataset.
 In order to target resource-constrained low-power embedded systems, we further study model reduction methods to test the limitations of the proposed model architecture in terms of the sampling frequency, the number of \ac{eeg} channels, and the length of the input signals.
 We implement two reduced models that are within the resource constraints of two popular low-power \acp{mcu} with ARM Cortex-M4F and M7 and measured the runtime and energy consumption.